 If you answered "no." Your stroke risk doubles every decade after age 55, but stroke can strike at any age.
 Be sure you take steps to manage any controllable risk factors you may have.

-Are you African American, Hispanic or Asian/Pacific Islander?
+Are you African American, Hispanic, American Indian or Alaska Native?

 If you answered "yes."
-African Americans have almost double the rate of stroke as Caucasians.
+African Americans have almost double the rate of stroke as white people.
 This can be due, in part, to a higher incidence of high blood pressure, diabetes and other problems, all of which increase the risk of stroke.

-Hispanics and Asian/Pacific Islanders also have a higher risk of stroke than Caucasians.
+Hispanics, American Indians and Alaska Natives also have a higher risk of stroke than white people.